sawickiap/ShaderCrashingAssert/README.md

    2. Possibly, higher bits could be used if we know that the beginning of the buffer is aligned to some large number.
 Theoretically, a `ID3D12Heap` can be created with specific alignment, notably `D3D12_DEFAULT_MSAA_RESOURCE_PLACEMENT_ALIGNMENT`, equal to 4194304 = 4 MB, which is required when placing MSAA textures inside.
 Unfortunately, it doesn't work.
 Even when using this alignment, also with `D3D12_HEAP_FLAG_NONE` instead of `D3D12_HEAP_FLAG_ALLOW_ONLY_BUFFERS`, RGD still shows an address like 0x2008f9000, so the heap is still aligned only to 4K.

 2. Other potential solution is to simply create several buffers and choose between them when triggering the assert.
-They could be then distinguished by their string names or differnet sizes in the RGD report.
+They could be then distinguished by their string names or different sizes in the RGD report.
 If you are interested in having this feature, please let me know by creating an Issue ticket in this repository.

 # Final words